Counting Corner:

 Natural materials (acorns, pinecones)

-Store counters in labeled containers.
+Store counters in labeled (words and pictures) containers.

 Number Puzzles: